Up to 60% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Cooling / Breathability 4.1 Comfortable through long sessions; fabric selection is decisive
+Cooling / Breathability 4.1 Comfortable through long sessions; upholstery choice matters.

-Back Support 4.5 Most consistent upright support in the group
+Back Support 4.5 The most consistent upright support in the group.

-Seat Depth Fit 4.3 Balanced depth works for more body types than the deepest options
+Seat Depth Fit 4.3 Balanced depth worked for more body types than the deepest options.

-Layout Practicality 4.2 Classic footprint is easy to place; depth is manageable
+Layout Practicality 4.2 Classic footprint is easy to place; depth stays manageable.

-Cleaning 3.8 Standard upholstery upkeep; not a slipcover style
+Cleaning 3.8 Standard upholstery upkeep with no slipcover convenience.

-Value 4.3 Strong performance for the starting price in this set
+Value 4.3 Strong performance for the starting price in this group.

 Compare Performance Scores of These Sofas